hrtywhy/hrtywhy.github.io/_posts/2025-09-20-seo-poisoning-scam-indonesia.markdown

 ### Luring Victims via Community Posts

-Once indexed, these poisoned results resemble **legitimate community Q&A threads**.
-A victim searching for loan cancellation instructions might land on a **forum post** where multiple accounts are “discussing” the issue.
+Once indexed, these poisoned results resemble legitimate community Q&A threads.
+A victim searching for loan cancellation instructions might land on a forum post where multiple accounts are “discussing” the issue.

 - **Fake engagement:** Dozens of replies from sockpuppet accounts reinforce credibility.
 - **Injected contact numbers:** Each thread prominently displays “customer service” phone numbers — which belong to scammers.